leeola/kdc-plus/ABOUT.md

 files from any npm/bower/etc libraries can be included in the manifest and compilation like normal.
 No failed compilations due to missing npm modules.

+An example Compile-Time dependency is an NPM module that you want to bake into the compilation of your KDApp, such as Markdown support with Showdown or some similar library.

 ### Runtime Dependencies

 Runtime dependencies are a bit more complex.
 Because these can't be baked